Asante Ewer

 The Asante Ewer or Asante Jug is a leaded bronze lidded jug dated to the 1390s.
 It is a rare surviving example of an English bronze jug from the 14th century, with great significance for the study of bronze working in medieval England.
-It was looted as a spoil of war from Kumasi in Asante (now Ghana) during the Fourth Anglo-Ashanti War in 1895, and since 1896 has been held by the British Museum in London.
+As one of the few surviving 14th century English jugs and in good condition, it was looted as a spoil of war from Kumasi in Asante (now Ghana) during the Fourth Anglo-Ashanti War in 1895, and since 1896 has been held by the British Museum in London.
+British forces set fire and blew up the Ashanti king's castle after removing the artifact.

 Description

 The front of the Asante Jug is decorated with the Royal Arms of England from the late 14th century, surmounted by a crown, with two lion supporters.
 Above three lines of lettering in a Lombardic script, within a moulded band, read from the bottom: